- Explain the process of epigenetic regulation

 The first level of organization, or packing, is the winding of DNA strands around histone proteins.
 Histones package and order DNA into structural units called nucleosome complexes, which can control the access of proteins to the DNA regions (Figure 1a).
 Under the electron microscope, this winding of DNA around histone proteins to form nucleosomes looks like small beads on a string (Figure 1b).
 These beads (histone proteins) can move along the string (DNA) and change the structure of the molecule.

 If DNA encoding a specific gene is to be transcribed into RNA, the nucleosomes surrounding that region of DNA can slide down the DNA to open that specific chromosomal region and allow for the transcriptional machinery (RNA polymerase) to initiate transcription (Figure 2).
 Nucleosomes can move to open the chromosome structure to expose a segment of DNA, but do so in a very controlled manner.

-In females, one of the two X chromosomes is inactivated during embryonic development because of epigenetic changes to the chromatin.
+In people who have two X chromosomes, one of the two X chromosomes is inactivated during embryonic development because of epigenetic changes to the chromatin.
 What impact do you think these changes would have on nucleosome packing?

 View this video that describes how epigenetic regulation controls gene expression.

 In eukaryotic cells, the first stage of gene expression control occurs at the epigenetic level.
 Epigenetic mechanisms control access to the chromosomal region to allow genes to be turned on or off.
 These mechanisms control how DNA is packed into the nucleus by regulating how tightly the DNA is wound around histone proteins.
 The addition or removal of chemical modifications (or flags) to histone proteins or DNA signals to the cell to open or close a chromosomal region.
 Therefore, eukaryotic cells can control whether a gene is expressed by controlling accessibility to transcription factors and the binding of RNA polymerase to initiate transcription.